Grand Traverse Bay

 Grand Traverse Bay (/ˈtrævərs/ TRAV-ərss) is an arm of Lake Michigan, located along the west coast of the Lower Peninsula of Michigan.
 The bay is separated from the rest of Lake Michigan by the Leelanau Peninsula.
 The bay is some 32 mi long, ranges from 7 to 10 mi wide, and up to 620 ft deep in spots.
 It is the second-largest bay of Lake Michigan, behind Green Bay.
+Grand Traverse Bay is further divided into an East Arm and West Arm (colloquially East Bay and West Bay) by the 18 mi Old Mission Peninsula.

-Grand Traverse Bay is further divided into an East Arm and West Arm by the 18 mi Old Mission Peninsula.
-At the head of both arms of the bay is Traverse City, the largest city in Northern Michigan.
+The primary inflows to Grand Traverse Bay are Boardman River, which flows into West Bay, and the Elk River, which flows into East Bay.
+Notable communities that lie along the shore of Grand Traverse Bay include Traverse City, the largest city in Northern Michigan and at the head of both arms of the bay, and the villages of Elk Rapids, Northport, and Suttons Bay.
 The area surrounding the bay is renowned for its fruit production, especially for cherries and viticulture.

 The bay is located within parts of the Michigan counties of Antrim, Charlevoix, Grand Traverse, and Leelanau.

-Close-up satellite view of the Grand Traverse Bay, oriented with north at the top.
-Note the East and West arms of the bay, divided by the Old Mission Peninsula.
+East Arm of Grand Traverse Bay looking north from Elk Rapids, with the Old Mission Peninsula in the background.

 The Grand Traverse Lighthouse at the tip of the Leelanau Peninsula, which anchors the bay to the west.